oZelloX/QA-portfolio-/api_testing/users/README.md

 # Users – API Tests

-This folder contains tests related to user functionality for various APIs.
+This folder contains API tests related to user functionality, including user retrieval, creation, update, and deletion.
-Each test validates specific endpoints such as user retrieval, creation, or deletion.
+Tests are divided into manual cases and a Postman-based automated script.

-## Contents
+---

 ### Manual Tests